Cue/scales/README.md

 If you aren't sure, go with Flask; it's compatible with most every other event loop.
 You can get it with `pip install flask`.

+Scales is tested with Python 2.7 and 3.3.
+For some reason it does not work with PyPy; pull requests for this are welcome, if you can figure out what's up.

 ### How to use it